jwoehr/nuqasm2/README.md

   -i INCLUDE_PATH, --include_path INCLUDE_PATH
                         Search path for includes, paths separated by ':', default include path is '.'
+  -a, --ast             print the AST
+  -c, --circuit         Generate circuit
+  -d, --draw            Draw generated circuit
-  -c, --circuit         Generate circuit and draw-print result -p, --profile         Profile translator run, writing to stderr and also to
+  -p, --profile         Profile translator run, writing to stderr and also to
                         file if --perf_filepath switch is also used (-p, --profile is mutually exclusive with -t, --timeit)